 Only under exceptional circumstances will permission be granted for writing an exam on an alternate date (legitimate medical, religious or academic reasons (e.g. varsity sport athlete).
-If the exam was missed due to illness, proper documentation must be provided to the School office (academic counselor) as soon as possible (see university policies below for further instruction).
-You must contact us, your course instructors, to let us know that you have missed the exam.
-There will be NO make-up exam for the midterm.
-If approved, course weighting for the midterm exam (35%) will be reassigned to the final exam.
-The final written makeup examinations may consist of short and long answer questions, case studies and/or image-based questions based on anatomical and clinical material from lectures.
+If the exam was missed due to illness, proper documentation must be provided to the School office (academic counselor) as soon as physically possible (see university policies below for further instruction).
+You must contact me, your course instructor, that you have missed the exam.
+If approved, written makeup examinations may consist of short and long answer questions, case studies and/or image-based questions based on anatomical and clinical material from lectures.